Doctorate in Organization Development Program Overview

 As modern business becomes increasingly complex, organizations are pressed to find effective ways to increase performance, and those that do it well gain a significant competitive advantage.
 This is where those whose skills in organization development can make a difference, whether the focus is on developing individual competencies, increasing team effectiveness, realigning culture, or improving structures, systems, and practices to enhance enterprise-wide performance.

-As a doctoral student of this program, you will develop the ability to help people initiate and manage the organization change process.
+As a doctoral student of this program, we will help you develop the ability to help people initiate and manage the organization change process.
 Most ODs have business experience along with their PsyD in Organization Development, making this the perfect career shift for the mid-career professional.
-The job opportunities presented with this degree run the gamut from consultancy, teaching in higher education, upper levels of HR, entrepreneurship, running a nonprofit, to other positions focused on inclusion, equity, social responsibility, and diversity.
+Possible areas to use this degree may include consultancy, teaching in higher education, upper levels of HR, entrepreneurship, running a nonprofit, to other positions focused on inclusion, equity, social responsibility, and diversity.

 The program is taught in an executive format where you’ll collaborate closely with others in a cohort, networking, finding jobs, and surmounting hurdles together.